-Overall, visiting Langkawi Island is a must experience when travelling to Malaysia.
+Overall, visiting Langkawi Island is a must-experience when travelling to Malaysia.
 The place is heaven for a relaxing holiday.
-The beaches, the tropical weather and the adventures are what attracts hundreds of families and solo travellers to visit the paradise of Langkawi Island.
+The beaches, the tropical weather and the adventures are what attract hundreds of families and solo travellers to visit the paradise of Langkawi Island.

 PIN IT TO READ LATER!!!